i11g/Front-End-Technologies-Basics/README.md

-The repo contains the materials from Fron-end Technologies Course at SoftUni
+The repo contains the materials from Front-End Technologies Course at SoftUni